-: the science and art of growing fruits, vegetables, flowers, or ornamental plants
+: a person whose work involves growing fruits, vegetables, flowers, or ornamental plants

 As the city horticulturist for the past six years, Burton has made the parks and city areas of O'Fallon bloom.—Lynn Venhaus